 A “Sound Matter Moment”

-We endure much.
+We all endure so much.
 We go through many trials and tribulations to overcome, and to rise above.
 We make sacrifices to make progress to accomplish goals.
 We work hard.
 And some, very hard.

 We do this because we want.
 We want a good life, maybe a better life, for us and for ours.
 But sometimes, what we want, and what we get, are far apart of course.